zyingzhou/pdfCatalog/README.md

-# pdfBookmark
+# pdfCatalog

 ## Overview
-pdfBookmark is a lightweight library which can build bookmarks for pdf documents  automatically.
+pdfCatalog is a lightweight library which can build catalogs for pdf documents  automatically.

 ## Requirements
 * Python 3.x